NuOnlineStore/NU-store/README.md

 3- put the (nu_shopping.zip) file in (htdocs) file
 4- open the (shopping-2) in the android studio
 5- open URLS class
-6- in the 7, put your IP address and make sure the path to (nu_shopping) is correct 7- open the phpMyAdmin and import our database from the (nu_shopping) it is named with (projects2021_shopping.sql) 8- now you can run the project from android studio
+6- in the line 7, put your IP address and make sure the path to (nu_shopping) is correct 7- open the phpMyAdmin and import our database from the (nu_shopping) it is named with (projects2021_shopping.sql) 8- now you can run the project from android studio
 NOTE: if you want to use (reset your password) feature: